kkomelin/catchsmile/README.txt

-Catch a Smile Drupal 7 module (demo project for DrupalConf Moscow 2012)
+Catch a Smile Drupal 7 module

-I developed it for my presentation at DrupalConf Moscow 2012 (02.06.2012).
+Part of demo project for DrupalConf Moscow 2012 (02.06.2012).
-Feel free to contact with me using http://komelin.com/contact if you have any questions.

 The module contains:
 1) Views plugin for Catch a Smile Photo Gallery.